Hungrytabbix/AWS-Training/README.md

 # AWS-Training
-All associate codes with AWS training
+All associate codes and commands with AWS training

+Prepare for AWS Certified Solution Architect Associate Exam